What to Eat and Drink After Cosmetic Surgery in Denver, CO

 Highlands Ranch Office Phone Number 303-470-3400 Book Online

-Some foods are particularly beneficial following plastic surgery because they are rich in nutrients or have properties that reduce inflammation and improve healing.
-These include:
+Some foods are particularly beneficial following cosmetic surgery because they are rich in nutrients or have properties that reduce inflammation and improve healing.
+These nutrient dense foods include:

 • Apples